B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - The given sanction may be more severe depending on the seriousness of the situation and does not adhere to the number of offenses.

 ### <a id="2.22"></a><span style="color: #0088CC">2.22 Bully</span>
-Represents any attitude or behavior of superiority towards other players, repeatedly insulting in the absence of a previous roleplay.
+Represents any attitude or behavior of superiority towards other players, repeatedly insulting **in the absence of a previous roleplay**.

 <span style="color: yellow">Examples:</span>
 - Insulting players without a valid reason.